nicolanapa/portfolio/README.md

     -   16GB DDR3
 -   SSD
     -   870 EVO 1TB
+-   HDD
--   HDD - 1TB (have another HDD of 1TB and 500GB but they're not used as of now)
+    -   4TB, 1TB (and 1TB and 500GB, but these aren't used currently)

 As you can see it's not really new but I've upgraded it a lot (bought it used at 20€, upgraded CPU, RAM, SSD and bought 2 1TB HDDs)